IV Ketamine for Depression

 You can request a consultation with PPC online.
 We also offer online scheduling and even telemedicine consultations.
 We are typically able to schedule a consultation within three business days from your request.

-PPC also offers traditional psychiatric medication management, interventional psychiatric treatments such as Spravato (esketamine), and Transcranial Magnetic Stimulation (TMS), as well as Injectable Nutrient Therapies, and a Men’s Hormone Clinic.
+PPC also offers traditional psychiatric medication management, interventional psychiatric treatments such as Spravato (esketamine), and Transcranial Magnetic Stimulation (TMS), as well as Injectable Nutrient Therapies.
 We look forward to hearing from you!